dkohorn/zigbee-testing/README.md

    - Watchdog timeouts: Commonly caused by a holdup on a task due to some unknown error.
 The coordinator should reset itself and the recovery leads to the creation of a new network.
    - Device unavailable signal: Typically caused by a router going out of range, or a loss of power to the router.
    - NLME status signal: Typically caused by a range issue or other random interference.
  - If running offload.py directly on the RPi using a connected monitor, ensure that the program is able to keep running once the monitor is disconnected.
-A solution is to install and use screen:
+A solution is to install and use screen: **This does not always appear to work, may need a secondary solution**
    - sudo apt-get screen (install)
    - screen -S screen_name (start the screen, will open a new terminal)
    - python offload.py